San Juan Island Adventure

 All-Inclusive | Private Escape

-The San Juan archipelago harbors near-mythical beauty amid its undeveloped islands and seascapes.
-Its historical relevance is just as intriguing.
-Spend the day on our San Juan Island Tour discovering this remote wilderness with a naturalist guide.
-As the morning ferry cruises to Friday Harbor, keep an eye out for sea life and birds.
-Then embark on a 3-hour whale watching search by kayak, passing wildlife refuges and rugged coastline.
+The San Juan archipelago harbors mythical beauty amid its islands, bluffs and seascapes; its regional historical relevance is just as stunning!
+Spend the day on our San Juan Island Tour discovering this mysterious landscape with a naturalist guide.
+As the morning ferry glides toward Friday Harbor, keep an eye out for sea life and birds.
+This hour-long ferry ride will keep you glued to your window or deck railing as you slip between islands.
+Once on San Juan Island, fantastic walking options, birding spots, and whale watching from shore will keep you busy.
+If the islands weren’t lightly populated–the whole place would make an incredible National Park!
 Picnic with local fare and a glass of wine, then explore historic British and American “Pig War” camps.
-As evening sets, visit an island winery or lavender farm before heading back to the ferry or optional flight.
+Explore the rocky coastline and old lighthouse of Lime Kiln State Park; bring your binoculars–it’s generally considered one of the best places on the planet to watch for whales from shore!
+As evening sets in visit an island distillery, winery or lavender farm before heading back to the ferry or optional flight.

 - Whale & bird watching at Lime Kiln State Park

 - Visit an island Winery or Distillery (if you like)

 - Visit windswept American Camp for views of the Olympic Mountains

 - Optional free time to explore the popular port town of Friday Harbor